mongodb-partners/Atlas_to_Redshift/README.md

-  ii) Provide a name for the connection and select "Amazon Redshift" for the connection type, use the Redshift credential noted down in the previous step.
+  ii) Provide a name for the connection and select "Amazon Redshift" for the connection type, use the [Redshift credentials](https://github.com/mongodb-partners/Atlas_to_Redshift/blob/main/README.md#:~:text=username%20and%20password) noted down in the previous step.

   iii) Note down the connection name.